cuernodegazpacho/legotrain/README.md

 Failed detections often result from a fast-moving train passing over a too short tile.
 This is caused by dead time in the vision sensor readout pattern.
-This dead time is necessary in order to prevent the sensor output stream to overwhelm the BLE channel bandpass.
+This dead time is necessary in order to prevent the vision sensor output stream to overwhelm the BLE channel bandpass.

 This situation can be remedied by using more than one tile: